anodyne/docs/installation.md

 #### Apache

-If your site is on a server running Apache, you'll need to check with your host and ensure that the `mod_rewrite` module is enabled so the `.htaccess` file will be honored by the server.
+If your site is on a server running Apache, you'll need to check with your web host and ensure that the `mod_rewrite` module is enabled so the `.htaccess` file will be honored by the server.

 You can then create a file named `.htaccess` (the period at the beginning is important) and paste the following code in: